drbean/edit/tsailin/pasteur_perspective.md

 **6. Conclusion**

-In the previous studies, it has indicated university departments are essential and focal units which shape, lead, and demonstrate to the behaviors of faculty members which is reflected on organizational identity, norms, learning, and peer reference (Aschhoff & Grimpe, 2014;
+Previous studies have indicated university departments are essential and focal units which shape, lead, and demonstrate the behaviors of faculty members, a process which is reflected in organizational identity, norms, learning, and peer relationships (Aschhoff & Grimpe, 2014;
 Jain et al., 2009; Perkmann et al., 2013).
-Unlike previous studies focusing on the analysis of institutional (i.e., the passage of *Bayh-Dole Act*) or individual (i.e., faculty members) aspects, this paper used organizational meso-level, university departments as the unit of analysis and suggested their interplay of organizational layers in stimulating the development of entrepreneurial universities.
+Taking its cue from these studies and unlike previous entrepreneurial university research which has focused on the analysis of institutional (e.g., the passage of the *Bayh-Dole Act*) or individual (e.g., faculty member) players, this paper used organizational meso-level university departments as the unit of analysis and studied their role in the interplay of organizational layers responsible for the development of the entrepreneurial university.

 This paper finds that organizational munificence and organizational flexibility are critical organizational antecedents.
 The level of